esdg/Northenlight/README.md

 Add Northenlight atributes to your html elements in order to archive the look needed.

-The exemple bellow will horizontaly stack p elements inside, and dock at the bottom right of his container:
+The exemple bellow will horizontaly stack p elements inside, and dock the div at the bottom right of his container:
 ```
 <div nl-canvas="h-stack" nl-valign="bottom" nl-halign="right">
     <p>first</p>